lalrpop/lalrpop/CONTRIBUTING.md

 to compile it first.

-`lalrpop` crate includes already auto-generated parser in `lalrpop/src/parser/lrgrammar.rs` that's end-users use.
+`lalrpop` crate includes already auto-generated parser in `lalrpop/src/parser/lrgrammar.rs` that end-users use.
 Small (meh), (relatively) fast to compile, easy to use (really, for end-users).

 That said, if you changes don't affect LALRPOP's own grammar